aravindmunna/hello-world-react-and-typescript-book/React.md

 v = f(p,s)
 ```

 React is a small library with a simple API.
-It is not an MVC framework, but in terms of the view in MVC, React does things differently.
+It is not an MVC framework, but in terms of the view in MVC React has redefined best practices for efficiently developing and rendering views.
+Facebook and Instagram developed React and actually use it in production on their very large scale applications and development teams, so it is hard to deny it as a viable option for applications development.

 ##React Component